c12i/swahili-dsl/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> A DSL of the swahili-lang embedded in a Rust macro
+> A DSL of of Malcolm's swahili-lang.
 >
 > A DSL (Domain Specific Language) is a mini "language" embedded in a Rust macro.